SandorJokai/Ansible-docker/ampacheWithAnsible/README.md

 caution: It could go to an error whilst the playbook.yml last task is running, it happens when the application server (music-streamer_web_1) could not start for first.
 Solution for that is just run another time the ansible-playbook playbook.yml command and everything should work just fine.
+Once it's up and running, it will be even after a reboot.

 Path of sample music dir for create a catalog in web:
 -----------------------------------------------